 Over the course of the seven-minute video, Ms. Van der Hoeven outlines increasing urgency of the climate change issue, detailing the consequences of staying on the world’s current path.
 She describes how her generation rebuilt after war and expanded economies and food production.
 “But with the rise in living standards has also come increasing energy consumption and carbon dioxide emissions,” she says.
 “We are now producing over 30 billion tonnes of carbon dioxide per year just from the energy sector.”

 The video lists three key actions in the energy sector to limit the rise in global temperatures to no more than 2 degrees C: make a dramatic shift to renewable energy, use energy more efficiently and reduce emissions from remaining fossil-fuel use.
 Ms. Van der Hoeven – who began her career as a teacher – urges young people to inform themselves, engage others and reduce their own individual carbon footprint.
 But she says her most important message is for young people to embrace their influence, telling them, “You have growing importance, particularly on climate change, because it's your future ... and your voice carries great weight.”

 Ms. Van der Hoeven’s presentation, along with supplementary resources for both students, parents and educators, is available here.
+Click here to view the climate change and youth video.
 The IEA will regularly add updated materials and resources to the site.
-Click here to view the video.

 The IEA works to ensure reliable, affordable and clean energy for its 29 member countries and beyond, including enhancing international knowledge of options for tackling climate change.
 The IEA believes energy system transformation and action on climate change must come from all groups and sectors of society.